theonetruenerd/VenusLibraryDocumentation/docs/source/Labware_Properties.rst

   :return: None
   :rtype: N/A

-.. py:function:: Get_ContainerBaseThickness(device io_instrument, sequence i_sequenceLabware, variable o_containerBaseThickness)
+.. ven:function:: Get_ContainerBaseThickness(device io_instrument, sequence i_sequenceLabware, variable o_containerBaseThickness)

   This function outputs the base thickness of the container at the first position of a given sequence.